spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-batch/6-composed-task.md

 Now press the `Create Task` button at the bottom of the page.
 Now a dialog will appear requesting you to `Confirm Task Creation`.
 To do this enter `splitgraph` as the composed task name in the `Name` field and press the `Create the task` button as shown below:
 ![Transition Execution Split_Flow_Create](images/SCDF-composed-task-split-create.png)

-To do this let's select the `splitgraph` `Composed Task Runner` to be executed as shown below:
+Select the `splitgraph` `Composed Task Runner` to be executed as shown below:
-![Transition Execution Flow SplitLaunch](images/SCDF-composed-task-split-launch.png) Now from the task launch page lets populate page with the following:
+![Transition Execution Flow SplitLaunch](images/SCDF-composed-task-split-launch.png) Now from the task launch page, populate the following fields:

 Arguments:

 ```
 --increment-instance-enabled=true
 --interval-time-between-checks=1000
 --split-thread-core-pool-size=4
---spring.cloud.task.closecontextEnabled=true
+--spring.cloud.task.closecontext-enabled=true
 ```

 Parameters: